g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 Inserting the pull-to-refresh feature into the core application mandates its integration into  the app’s structure, handling data retrieval,  and then presenting within the new component.
 This will make sure that within the general application, that feature does not break down.

 ### Adding the Component to the Main Application
-To begin incorporating the Pull-to-Refresh component, simply include it within your main application file as a starting point.
+To begin incorporating the Pull-to-Refresh component, include it within your main application file as a starting point.
 The content you wish to refresh can be wrapped using this component after importing it into your project.

 For example: